-Common landscaping mistakes to avoid.
+Common landscaping mistakes.

 Here’s a quick top 10 list of landscaping mistakes to look out for, to help you make things last longer, to saving you money.